tfxor/terraform-aws-automation-demo/README.md

-# Terraform Demo using AWS provider
+# Terraform Automation using AWS Provider

 ## Create IAM User
 1. Sign in to the AWS Management Console and open the IAM console at https://console.aws.amazon.com/iam/